QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     x = Array{Float64}(undef, 2, 2)

-The printed values you see here are just garbage values
+The printed values you see here are just garbage values.

 (the existing contents of the allocated memory slots being interpreted as 64 bit floats)